cultureamp/capybara-select2/README.md

 # Capybara::Select2

+Culture Amp fork maintained by @sentience.
+We’d prefer to contribute our changes back into the [original source](https://github.com/goodwill/capybara-select2), but it seems unmaintained as of November 24, 2016.

 [![Code Climate](https://codeclimate.com/github/goodwill/capybara-select2.png)](https://codeclimate.com/github/goodwill/capybara-select2)

 All this gem does is something very simple- allow you to trigger select2 dropdown to select the value you want.
 The original select doesn't with the javascript overrides, so this new helper method does only this thing.